God’s Promises Create and Strengthen Faith

-Peter’s Spirit-brought faith trusting the invitation from Jesus to walk to him.
+Peter’s Spirit brought faith, trusting the invitation from Jesus to walk to him.

 What caused Peter to begin sinking?

 When Peter took his focus off Christ, the solid rock, he began to place his trust in earthly things.
-But Jesus lovingly forgives Peter’s weakness, as he does so often with ours.
+But Jesus lovingly forgives Peter’s weakness, as he so often does with ours.